DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

     ![Enter the configuration information](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/skoala/images/config03.png)

-    - Namespace: Select the micro-service namespace to which the current configuration belongs.
+    - Namespace: Select the microservice namespace to which the current configuration belongs.
 The default is `public`

         !!! note